kragen/derctuo/transaction-per-call.md

 How can we do better?

-### Only buffering writes for high-priority transactions ###
+### Only logging writes for high-priority transactions ###

-As discussed in the section about interrupt handling, if a piece of code is protected from interference by other concurrent transactions — for example, by not allowing any of them to commit — XXX
+As discussed in the section about interrupt handling, if a piece of code is protected from interference by other concurrent transactions — for example, by not allowing any of them to commit — it is guaranteed not to need a retry.
+So in that case the transaction mechanism is only providing error recovery, and for that the transaction system need only be involved in writes of transactional variables, not reads.
+This reduces the overhead of the transaction system by about an order of magnitude for these transactions, perhaps to less than a factor of 2 for conventional mutable code.
+(If we write transactional variables back to their home locations while doing this, we can use normal memory reads to read transactional variables inside the transaction.)
+Compiling code for latency-sensitive transactions in this way may be a worthwhile optimization.

 ### Reducing the number of mutable variables ###